microsoft/wpa/.github/analyst_guide_getting_started.md

 ## Importing Workplace Analytics Data
 All functions in **wpa** are designed to work with query data from Workpalce Analytics.
-To load in some data you can use the [import_wpa()](https://microsoft.github.io/wpa/reference/import_wpa.html) funciton, to read any query file in .CSV format:
+To load in some data you can use the [import_wpa()](https://microsoft.github.io/wpa/reference/import_wpa.html) funciton, to read any query file in .CSV format.

+Assuming you have a file called *myquery.csv* on your desktop, you can import that data into R using:

 ```R
 person_data <- import_wpa("Desktop/myquery.csv")
 ```

 The [import_wpa()](https://microsoft.github.io/wpa/reference/import_wpa.html) function works with all workplace analytics query types.

+## Demo Data
-**wpa** includes a set of pre-loaded workplace analytics datasets that you we will use in this guide.
-These include:
+**wpa** includes a set of pre-loaded workplace analytics datasets that you can use to explore the functionalty of this package.
+We will also use them extensively in this guide.
+The included dataframes are:

 1. *sq_data*: A Standard Person Query
 2. *mt_data*: A Standard Meeting Query
 3. *em_data*: An Hourly Collaboration Query
 4. *g2g_data*: A Group-to-Group Query

-## Exploring the dataset
+## Exploring a Person Query
-We can explore sq_data using some of the basic functions from **wpa**.  [analysis_scope](https://microsoft.github.io/wpa/reference/hrvar_count.html) can help you to create a basic bar chart, with the count of the distinct individuals in a specified group / HR attribute.
+We can explore a person query using some of the basic functions from **wpa**.
+For example, [analysis_scope](https://microsoft.github.io/wpa/reference/hrvar_count.html) can help you to create a basic bar plot, with the count of the distinct individuals by a specified group / HR attribute.
 For example, if we want to know the number of individuals per organisation.

 ```R
 analysis_scope(sq_data, hrvar = "Organization")